Staleness and revalidation

 WARNING: Content is not guaranteed to be stored for the entire freshness lifetime and, especially in the case of large objects that are not frequently requested, we may evict them sooner to make space for more popular objects.

-Stale content also plays a role after a synchronous origin fetch has happened.
-If the origin returns a response which is valid HTTP, then Fastly will by default serve the received object, and if cacheable, use it to replace the stale object in cache.
+vcl_fetch: if the origin returns a response which is valid HTTP, then Fastly will by default serve the received object, and if cacheable, use it to replace the stale object in cache.
 However, if the response is nonsensical or an error, you may prefer in that scenario to serve the stale content instead, by using

-Additionally if, during a fetch to origin, Fastly encounters a network level error, such as finding the origin unreachable or being unable to negotiate an acceptable TLS session, we will trigger an error and move the VCL control flow to
+vcl_error: if, during a fetch to origin, Fastly encounters a network level error, such as finding the origin unreachable or being unable to negotiate an acceptable TLS session, we will trigger an error and move the VCL control flow to

-vcl_error directly, without running
+vcl_errordirectly, without running

 vcl_fetch.
 By default this will result in serving a Fastly-standard error page to the end user, but if stale content exists in cache you can opt to use this instead by using